Thrombolytic (Fibrinolytic) Drugs

-Urokinase (Abbokinase®; UK) is sometimes referred to as urinary-type plasminogen activator (uPA) because it is formed by kidneys and is found in urine.
-It has limited clinical use because, like SK, it produces considerable fibrinogenolysis although it is non-antigenic.
+Urokinase (Abbokinase®; UK) is sometimes referred to as urinary-type plasminogen activator (uPA) because it is formed by the kidneys and is found in urine.
+It has limited clinical use because, like SK, it produces considerable fibrinogenolysis, although it is non-antigenic.

 Adverse Effects and Contraindications